5 Ways to Help Protect Your Personal Information Online

 3. Limit social media sharing

 Sharing too much on social media may put your personal information in the wrong hands.
 Pay attention to not only the pictures and posts you share, but also to your privacy settings, as well, so that you’re limiting the number of people who can see what you’re sharing.
-The Center for Identity at the University of Texas offers tips for managing privacy settings on a variety of social media platforms.
 If your kids are on social media, you may also want to check their privacy settings.
 And when it comes to posting, make sure they understand what’s safe to share—and what’s not.

 4. Be wary of free Wi-Fi